AkselOldeide/semester-project/README.md

 ### External tools and software:

-:rainbow: Gradient for the background on the "exhibitions"-page was generated using: [CSS Gradient](https://cssgradient.io)
+🌈 Gradient for the background on the "exhibitions"-page was generated using: [CSS Gradient](https://cssgradient.io)

-:movie_camera: Animations and videos used on our page are from [Freepik](https://www.freepik.com)
+🎥 Animations and videos used on our page are from [Freepik](https://www.freepik.com)

-:framed_picture: Illustration images created with AI image generators:
+🖼️ Illustration images created with AI image generators:
 [Midjourney](https://www.midjourney.com/home) and [Bing Ai](https://www.bing.com/create).